freistil/company-runbook/communication.md

 Most of our internal communication happens on [Slack](/software/slack.html).
 It lives up to its promise of eliminating a great deal of email, mostly thanks to the simple separation of topics into channels and the many integrations with external services.

 On topics of importance, we prefer asynchronous communication in the context of the particular topic over just starting a chat conversation.
-We used to use [Google Groups](/software/googleapps.html) for this but have since moved on to [Asana](/software/asana.html).
+We used to use [Google Groups](/software/googleapps.html) and [Asana](/software/asana.html) for this but have since moved on to [Discourse](/software/discourse.html).

 We use [Slack](/software/slack.html) for internal face-to-face conversations and team discussions as well.
 Compared to other solutions, we found that Slack offers the best audio quality; it even deals well with multiple people speaking at the same time.